CUBRID/cubrid-manual/en/admin/control.rst

     *   (PC): It is displayed if the data in the plan cache is used.

-    *   SELECT...: SQL statement to be executed.
-(An ellipsis ( ... ) indicates omission.)
-For statement pooling, the binding variable of the WHERE clause is represented as a question mark (?).

-    *   Execute 0 tuple 1 time 0.000: One row is executed.
-The time spent is 0.000 seconds.
+    *   Execute 0 tuple 1 time 0.001: One row is executed.
+The time spent is 0.001 seconds.

     *   auto_commit/auto_rollback: Automatically committed or rolled back.
 The second auto_commit/auto_rollback is an error code.
 0 indicates that the transaction has been completed without an error.